Copyright 2025-2026 Thousand Brains Project

 current_loc = self.tangent_locs[-1]

-logging.debug("Checking we don't head for prev. locations")
+logger.debug("Checking we don't head for prev. locations")

-logging.debug(f"Current location: {current_loc}")
+logger.debug(f"Current location: {current_loc}")

 # Previous locations relative to current one (i.e. centered)